zainnadeem/locationTrivia-objects-ios-0616/README.md

 2. Define the `locationWithName:` method to return a `FISLocation` object whose `name` string property matches the string submitted to the `name` argument.
 If there isn't a match, this method should return `nil`.
 **Hint:** *You can accomplish with either a* `for in` *loop &* `if` *statement, or by using* `NSPredicate`.

-3. Define the `locationsNearLatitude:longitude:margin:` method to return an array of all of the locations whose coordinates are near enough to the submitted coordinates to fall within the submitted positive or negative margin submitted in the `margin` argument.
+3. Define the `locationsNearLatitude:longitude:margin:` method to return an array of all the locations whose coordinates are within ±`margin` degrees from the given location.
 **Note:** *This is intended to be a simple implementation of local cartography.
 The test data only contains locations on Manhattan.
 You do NOT need to spend time programming for edge cases of detecting locations across the poles or across the 180º meridian.
 For actual mapping implementations, the Apple framework* `MapKit` *would be used.*